schmoelder/diss/doc/02_fundamentals/02_model_formulation.md

 where $\Lambda$ is the total ionic capacity of the resin.

-Steric effects can also play an important role, especially for large molecules such as proteins.
+Steric effects also play an important role, especially for large molecules like proteins.
-Due to the their shape, some binding sites may be shielded from other molecules, which effectively reduces the number of free binding sites $\bar{q}_0$.
+Due to their shape, some binding sites may be shielded from other molecules, effectively reducing the number of free binding sites $\bar{q}_0$.

+This can be accounted for by modifying the selectivity expression:

 ```{math}
 :label: sma_selectivity_steric